Elwood-P/Kimba-Astro/src/pages/posts/From Code to Carbon Footprint.md

 ### Images

 Images typically comprise around [50% of a web page’s total size](https://almanac.httparchive.org/en/2022/page-weight#fig-8) and are a prime target for optimisation.
 It’s important to use responsive image techniques that deliver appropriately sized images to various devices.
-Additionally, newer file types such as WEBP should be used, which can drastically reduce file size.
+Also, newer file types such as WEBP should be used, which can drastically reduce file size.
 Unfortunately, it’s common to see these modern techniques completely ignored leading to page sizes ballooning to 10MB or more.
 With proper optimisation, however, these bloated pages could easily be reduced to a fraction of their current size.

 ### Code